QE-Playground/GmailnatorAPIs/README.md

 2. Import project as Maven project.

-Updated 2021-01-20: I integrated the first chain of REST calls with Extent Report.  https://github.com/truongd8593/VincentAutoGmailnator/wiki
+Updated 2021-01-20: I integrated the first chain of REST calls with Extent Report.
+Updated 2021-01-21: All REST calls have been integrated with Extent Report. https://github.com/truongd8593/VincentAutoGmailnator/wiki